 Some brewers use a mesh bag to make it easier to contain the hops and make them easier to separate from the beer later.
 Others merely separate the beer from hops carefully when siphoning later.
 Pellets tend to sink after a while, while whole hops and plugs tend to float.
 Obviously a bag is required for kegging your hops to keep the hops from plugging the keg.

 The duration of dry hopping also varies widely.
 An exposure of several days is the minimum needed to extract aromatic oils.
-Most brewers dry hop for between 5 and 14 days.
+Most brewers dry hop for around 3 days.
 Those that add hops to a keg may leave the hops in contact with the beer for months.
 Some fear overexposure will add a “grassy” flavor, but I’ve never had a significant problem with this.
-I personally recommend 1-2 weeks in the secondary.
+However, current thinking is that you should avoid extended dry hop periods.

 In these hop starved times, dry hopping has become a bit of a luxury, but an extra ounce or two added to the secondary can add a great burst of flavor for IPAs and other hoppy styles.
 Thanks again for visiting the BeerSmith Home Brewing Blog.
 Have a great brewing week.